Don't Call Me Spinster 2

-Don't Call Me Spinster 2 (Spanish: No me digas solterona 2) is a 2022 Peruvian comedy film directed by Ani Alva Helfer and written by screenwriters Ani Alva Helfer and Sandra Percich, starring Patricia Barreto and André Silva.
+Don't Call Me Spinster 2 (Spanish: No me digas solterona 2) is a 2022 Peruvian comedy film directed by Ani Alva Helfer, written by Helfer and Sandra Percich, starring Patricia Barreto and André Silva.

 Synopsis

-Overcome the evils of love, Patricia becomes José Luis's cloth of tears: his best friend is unexpectedly devastated by a recent love breakup.
+To overcome the evils of love, Patricia becomes José Luis's cloth of tears: his best friend is unexpectedly devastated by a recent love breakup.
 Patricia agrees to advise him, but soon realizes that she is in love with him.